sbma44/tomlee.wtf/content/posts/2009/artomatic-update-python-on-the-fonera.rst

 :status: published
 :save_as: 2009/05/05/artomatic-update-python-on-the-fonera/index.html
 :url: 2009/05/05/artomatic-update-python-on-the-fonera/
+:private: true

 **UPDATE:** Scratch that.
 I've hit a roadblock related to serial communication in DD-WRT.
 If you're only interested in using Python for socket communication and simple stuff, the below text is still useful.
 But I've concluded that if you want serial, DD-WRT is not the way to go.
 I've moved on to OpenWRT — you can see the first step in this process `here </2009/05/11/giving-up-on-dd-wrt/>`__.

 --------------

-You might remember that I've done a `bunch of work <http://www.manifestdensity.net/2008/03/26/dorkbot_arduino_and_fonera/>`__ on integrating the Fonera and the Arduino.
+You might remember that I've done a `bunch of work </2008/03/26/dorkbot-dc-arduino-meet-fonera/>`__ on integrating the Fonera and the Arduino.
 It's a handy setup for microcontroller hobbyists: a reflashed router provides a wireless network interface that's much cheaper than the purpose-built alternatives available for the Arduino, and one which, by virtue of its Linux firmware, is also considerably more powerful.
 The downsides are its size and power requirements, but for most applications those aren't big concerns.

 Last time around I just ran a cron job on the router that periodically fetched data from a web server and shoved it to the Arduino using the `busybox <http://busybox.net>`__-based command line tools that come with the DD-WRT firmware (wget, bash, stty).
 For my next project, those tools aren't going to cut it.
 I need two way communication between the Arduino and the Fonera, and I need less latency and more flexibility than those command line tools can offer.
 I need a proper scripting language.